SimonMuthungu/SimonMuthungu/README.md

   Hi there 👋
+  My name is SIMON MUTHUNGU and this is my repo.
+Im a proud owner of every project in this repo unless ive stated otherwise.
+These are but some of my achievements.

+- I have created a web scrapper program that scrapes Jumia website in the mobile phones category and writes that info into a csv file.
+I figured that was better than having to waste time perusing phone by phone.
+Now, I know which phone to buy! :)

 - I just finished writing a money payment program in python that has full functionality like the Mpesa system.
-Its in my repo :)
+Its in my github.
+- I just earned a python developer certification from freecodecamp.
 - I have built a rock paper scissors game in python.
 - I have built a hangman game in python.
 - I have built a program that calculates the exact number of days you have lived on earth!